Packerfan81/Church/xFrom Template/tests/Test Plan.md

         params.require(:check_in).permit(:child_id, :send_email)
         end
       ```
+          This methods in manages check-ins, set_check_in finds a specific check-in record by its ID, or redirects the user if it doesn't exist. check_in_params filters the data submitted through a form to only allow the child_id and send_email fields.

 - Test name tag generation and email sending.

+      ```ruby
       generate_name_tag(check_in)
       pdf = Prawn::Document.new
       pdf.text check_in.child.full_name, size: 24, align: :center